charliejlin/creator-verse/README.md

 - [x] A loading screen while waiting for a response from the database
 - [x] Icons from react-icons
 - [x] A default 'No Image' is provided for creators with an undefined image link
+- [x] Used a .env file to hide database URL and api key

 ## Video Walkthrough